 What this essentially means is whether the product you’re canning is hot or cold when you put it into the jars.
 If the chart or recipe you’re following calls for “hot pack” the assumption is that the food is hot when you put it into the canner.
 The processing time in the recipe is based on that assumption.
 So, if the food you’re putting into the canner is cold instead of hot, the food may not process completely, and thus will be unsafe.

-The bottom line is that home canning can be done safely, and following instructions from trusted sources helps ensure you don’t make potentially deadly canning mistakes.
+The bottom line is that home canning can be done safely.
+Following instructions from trusted sources helps ensure you don’t make potentially deadly canning mistakes.

 Related Articles